 Washing machine outer drums (or tubs) used to be made of metal, or even stainless steel.
 Almost all washing machine manufacturers have long since changed over to cheaper plastic.
 Now they can no longer rust, but there is a big disadvantage.
-Coins or other obstructions (which are extremely common obstructions inside washers) can now easily damage or destroy the tub.
+Coins or other obstructions (which are extremely common obstructions inside washers) can now easily crack or destroy the drum.

 I’ve seen many cases of coins being punched right through during spin.
 They break off a big chunk of plastic causing a large hole, and a flood.
 There’s nothing much can be done for it then.
 However, if you just end up with a hairline crack you can sometimes repair a plastic outer drum.

 In the case of a hairline crack in a drum I’ve successfully repaired many of them with a soldering iron.
 You have to be careful not to put too much pressure on though.
 The point on a standard soldering iron is pretty small.

 So if you aren’t careful you can potentially go through a drum with a hot soldering iron like a knife through butter.
 Get the soldering iron nice and hot, then gently go over the crack to melt the surrounding plastic and seal it up.
 I try to bring some of the plastic from each side of the crack over to melt into the crack.
 It may be necessary to unplug the iron if you can’t get close enough.
 In which case you may need to keep plugging it back in to keep it hot enough as you go along.

 Be careful – although you could argue it’s kill or cure anyway.
 To do it properly the crack should be sealed from inside and out.
 I can understand most people wouldn’t want to strip one down though, which is far more involved.
 In fact many can’t be stripped down now anyway by design.
 If you have already stripped it down to investigate the leak before discovering the crack then that’s an opportunity to seal it on the inside too.

 You must find the cause of the crack